 When looking to repair your hair, a keratin treatment can have some mind-blowing results.
 However, few people realize that for keratin treatments to be effective, you need a good flat iron to seal the treatment.
 From high heat to titanium blades, here is everything you need to know about selecting a flat iron to use on a keratin treatment for the best results.

-Best Flat Irons for Keratin Treatment Comparison Chart
+Comparison of the Best Flat Irons for Keratin Treatment

 BaBylissPRO Nano Titanium-Plated Ultra-Thin Straightening Iron